Fighting for Compensation for Injured Workers in Louisiana

 Can I sue my employer?

-You cannot use the workers’ compensation procedure to sue your employer, but if you think that a third party had any responsibility for your accident, you can file a lawsuit against them.
+You cannot sue your employer for negligence due to an injury sustained on the job.
+If you think that a third party had any responsibility for your accident, you can file a lawsuit against them.

 What if my employer refuses to report my injury?